 Contributing

-jai is intentionally small.
+jai is intentionally small and simple.
 The goal is a sandbox that a single person can read, understand, and audit in a sitting.
-Contributions that preserve that quality are welcome.
+Contributions that preserve that quality are potentially welcome.

 What we value